earthly/earthly/examples/cache-command/README.md

 ## Usage

-The `CACHE` command takes a singe argument, which is a directory containing the files you want to cache for future resuse.
+The `CACHE` command takes a singe argument, which is a directory containing the files you want to cache for future reuse.

 ```Earthfile
 CACHE <directory>